jedraynes/jedraynes.com/content/posts/MSBA OPIM 602 - Project 1 Capital Bikeshare Multiple Linear Regression.md

 #### *Feature Engineering – “Hr” Predictor*

-I then visualized the bike rental demand by hour of the day (refer to Appendix #2).
+I then visualized the bike rental demand by hour of the day.
 Based on the visual, there is an uptick in demand in certain hours (mainly commute times) and lower demand in other hours (such as early morning / late night).
 To better simplify the data, I binned the “hr” predictor into the three distinct bins of nearly equal rental demand: working hours, other hours, and commuting hours.
 The plot below displays the rental demand by hour bin along with a label noting which bin covers which hours.

 ```r
 # explore the distribution of our data: hr